Bipolar Depression In Children And How The Treatment Differs

 Medication

 Medications may balance out the emotions your child is experiencing and help them mitigate the emotional extremes bipolar disorder can cause.
 Not all children take medication for bipolar disorder, and some children experience enough side effects to negate the helpfulness of these resources.
-However, the potential benefits of medication mean that some psychiatrists and doctors may recommend it.
+However, the potential benefits of medication mean that some psychiatrists and other mental health care providers may recommend it.

 Therapy